albenoit/DeepLearningTools/README.md

 * Each experiment is stored in a specific folder for model versioning and comparison.
 * Restart training after failure made easy.
 * Reproducible experiments with random_seeds
+* Activate various optimization options such as XLA, mixed precision and multi GPU processing
 * *Have a look at the examples folder to start from typical ML problem examples.*

 ## Approach: